 To soak the filter in chemicals properly, remove the filter.
 Fill the 5-gallon bucket with water and add a filter soak product in accordance with instructions.
 Let it soak at least 1 hour in the hot water or leave it overnight in the cold water.
 That’s all.
 The filter will be as good as new.
 Don’t forget to rinse it with water to prevent the water from foaming.

 Clean the shell

-When the hot tub is empty, you’ll be able to see the parts of the shell that need cleaning.
+When your one-person hot tub or more is empty, you’ll be able to see the parts of the shell that need cleaning.

 To make shell cleaning maximally efficient make sure that you have the following equipment: